Race organizers, sponsors call for shake up of broadcast model – VeloNews.com

 Race organizers, sponsors call for shake up of broadcast model

-Insiders see the punchy format and clear narrative of 'cross as a reference point, call for greater use of social media and coverage of women's racing.
+Insiders see punchy format and clear narrative of cyclocross as a reference, and call for greater use of social media and coverage of women's racing.

 “The concentration span among young people is shorter than before, due to the larger supply and the greater number of screens.
 We have to take this into account in the future,” Van Den Spiegel, organizer of races such as Tour of Flanders, Gent-Wevelgem and Omloop Het Nieuwsblad said.